 I’m not going to describe sunsets in detail to anybody here, but picture 20 miles of glassy water facing west while dining and enjoying the view.
 If its smooth water you will get two sunsets for the price of one.
 One in the sky and one on the water You cannot capture this on your big screen at home.
 All this can be experienced without your colleagues back at the office knowing your where-abouts.
 If you have the need to communicate, we can usually get phone reception about 75% of the time.
 I love cell phones (no one knows where you are).

-Join us for an afternoon or evening sunset cruise and dinner off the North Shore of Orcas Island specializing in the scenic beauty of Matia, Sucia, and Patos Islands boarding late afternoon and returning late sunset to dark.
+Join us for an afternoon tour or evening sunset cruise and dinner off the North Shore of Orcas Island specializing in the scenic beauty of Sucia Islands State Park.
+We board for dinner late afternoon and return late sunset to dark.

-If we start out goofing off at Matia Island, it’s only a 15 minute ride over to Sucia.
+We leave the marina around 5:00 or 6:00PM for our ride through Sucia Islands State Park.
 It's a nice tour through all of this sceanery before we settle in for dinner.
-If it’s calm enough we can stop out in the middle for our main dinner break.
+If it’s calm enough we can stop out in the kelp beds for our main dinner break.
 There’s nothing quite like stopping out in the middle when it’s calm.
 I do mean stopped, no engines idling, no generators running, no noise.
 You may hear heavy breathing outside.
 This will be sea lions, seals, otters, maybe some porpoises cruising by.
 They will all look at us to see what’s going on.
 I like to stop in the kelp beds, lots of critters there.

 Keep in mind that this is a very personal cruise.
 There are typically only 6 of us on board- myself, our chef, and you honeymooners.
 The flight deck, or up on the sundeck, is the perfect place to watch this all unfold.
 The flight deck has its own couch and table, stools, etc., it's not like an aircraft cockpit there's plenty of elbow room.
 The sundeck above has comfortable couches for everybody.